WhySoBad/tapoctl/example/README.md

 ```

 >[!NOTE]
-> Should've compiled the tapoctl binary yourself on the Raspberry Pi you can start the server using `tapoctl serve -c path/to/config.toml`
+> In case you've compiled the tapoctl binary yourself you can start the server using `tapoctl serve -c path/to/config.toml`

 After starting the server you'll see your devices using:
 ```bash